• Shows

 Installation view of 8th Yokohama Triennale with installation by (left) MARGARET SALMON and (right) sculpture by SOFU TESHIGAHARA.
 Photo by HG Masters.

 Along with the revolutionary ambitions of 1920s and ’30s, the social protests and movements of the late 1960s and ’70s anchored other sections.
 “Fires in the Woods,” the two galleries with Muriyagama’s quotes and Rafa’s videos, also feature Yokohama-based Takashi Hamaguchi’s photographs of the student protests against the 1970 renewal of Japan’s security pact with the United States, and Okinawan resistance to the US military bases located there.
 In this section, visitors also encountered the metal sculptures from the 1950s of Sofu Teshigahara, a prominent avant-garde artist (as well as the founder of the Sogetsu school of ikebana flower arranging); a stack of video monitors showing Black artist Pope.L’s performance, The Great White Way: 22 miles, 9 years, 1 street (2001–09), in which he wore a Superman costume and crawled from the Statue of Liberty all the way through New York City; and Klara Liden’s post-Occupy video Grounding (2018) of her walking and falling dramatically outside iconic locations around Wall Street.
-While Jeremy Deller used historical re-enactors and former miners to recreate the face-off between the police and striking workers in his monumental video work The Battle of Orgreave (2001), Huang Po-Chih’s ongoing projects involve close collaborations with former garment workers in Taiwan (including his mother posing as an elephant, a symbol of “hard work” in Taiwan, in a series of photographs) and with dispossessed fabric sellers in a recent project in Hong Kong.
+While Jeremy Deller used historical re-enactors and former miners to recreate the face-off between the police and striking workers in his monumental video work The Battle of Orgreave (2001), Huang Po-Chih’s ongoing projects involve close collaborations with former garment workers in Taiwan (including his mother and her co-workers posing as an elephant, a symbol of “hard work” in Taiwan, in a series of photographs) and with dispossessed fabric sellers in a recent project in Hong Kong.
 The Taiwanese collective Your Bros.
 Filmmaking Group presented an installation of dormitory beds and political action materials made in collaboration with self-organized Vietnamese workers who went on strike in Taiwan over their labor conditions.

 Installation view of YOUR BROS.
 FILMMAKING GROUP’s Dorm, 2023/24, mixed-media installation, dimensions variable, at the 8th Yokohama Triennale.
 Photo by HG Masters.